 - In a smaller bowl combine the vegetable oil, water, vinegar and vanilla.
 Stir to combine.

 - Pour the water mixture into the flour mixture.
 Stir until combined.

 - Pour the batter into your prepared pans.
 Bake for 30-35 minutes until a toothpick inserted in the middle comes out clean.

 - When the cakes are done, remove from the oven.
 Allow the cakes to cool for about 10 minutes before inverting onto a serving plate.

 - Make the frosting, by combining the coconut oil with the powdered sugar.
 Stir until a crumbly mixture forms.
 Add plant-based milk, one tablespoon at a time until you achieve a nice, spreadable texture.

 - Spread half the frosting on the top of the bottom cake.
 Place the second cake on top of the frosted cake.
 Spread the remaining frosting on the top layer.
 Do not frost the sides.

-Whatever vegan blueberry treat you’re getting your fork ready for, enjoy!
+Don’t you just love easy vegan cake recipes?
+Whatever vegan dessert recipe you’re getting your fork ready for, enjoy!